Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 #### Upgrading Packages

-Any installed packages can be upgraded if one is available by using the `upgrade` command:
+Any installed packages can be upgraded if available by using the `upgrade` command:

 ```sh
 $ sudo apt-get upgrade